texei/texei-sfdx-plugin/README.md

                                                    1:MyPackage1Key 2: 3:MyPackage3Key... to allow some packages without
                                                    installation key)

-  -p, --package=package                            (required) ID (starts with 0Ho) or alias of the package to install
-                                                   dependencies

   -r, --noprompt                                   allow Remote Site Settings and Content Security Policy websites to
                                                    send or receive data without confirmation